guangxush/LearnEng/Dictation/README.md

      - New car.
 132. To spank(打) or not to spank?
 It's a controversy(争论) that creates a huge divide(分歧) among parents.
 133. If you‘re a sufferer of(allergy过敏/敏感) fear of the No 13(bad luck number), you may find yourself(automatically) going out of your way to(doing everything) be extra careful(cautious) on  Friday the 13th.
-134. Roy is the type of a friend you never introduce yourother friends or bring in to your family.
-He is ... look at his eyes -- brown -- full of shit to shift, Always... just bullshit all thetime.
+134. Roy is the type of a friend you never introduce your other friends or bring in to your family.
+He is ... look at his eyes -- brown -- full of shit!
+Always... just bullshit all thetime.
+135. Again, rumbles of thunder; we've got the dangerous cloud-to-ground lighting, brief heavy rain,  gusty winds and even the change of some hail.